rajnathsah/Oracle-Scripts-and-Notes/SQL Loader/README.md

-1. Create a directory and place .ctl and csv file
+1. Create a directory and place .ctl and .csv file

 2. Using table creation script create table